ggnicolau/Project-18-Predict-Hotel-Cancellation/README.md

-An ROC curve shows the performance of one classification model at all classification thresholds. \
+A ROC curve shows the performance of one classification model at all classification thresholds. \
 It can be used to evaluate the strength of a model.
 ROC Curves can also be used to compare two models and we've this mind.

 ### <font size="6"> CONCLUSIONS </font></span>